-Depending on the type and extent of damage incurred, you may be subject to significant expenses to get back up and running.
+Depending on the type and extent of damage incurred, significant expenses may be incurred to get you back up and running.

 Fines and Lawsuits from Privacy Breaches

 Canadian privacy laws (The Personal Information Protection and Electronics Documents Act and the Digital Privacy Act), as well as some similar provincial laws, mandate that organizations have a duty to protect the private information they collect.
 This means your organization must use appropriate safeguards against the theft of customer and employee data-including physical measures, technological tools (like encryption and firewalls), and organizational controls.